- 800g pork spare ribs

 - 4 cloves garlic, chopped

 - 100g mango chutney (from a good Asian shop)

 - ½ teaspoon red chilli flakes

 - Passion fruit powder

 - Boil the whole rack of ribs in thin coconut milk, by mixing together the coconut powder and water.
 Add all the listed ingredients and cook on low heat until the rack is cooked nicely, about 40 minutes.
 When done, remove, allow to cool and place the rack in the refrigerator to chill, which will make it easier to cut the ribs.

 - To prepare the mango pickle, heat oil in a heavy bottom pan, add the pickling spice mix followed by chopped ginger, garlic and fresh red chilli.
 Sauté gently for 2/3 minutes.
 Add the sweet mango chutney and a spoonful of water to make it a syrupy textured, thick sauce.
 Toss the fried ribs until well coated and warm.

 - Take off the heat and add dried fenugreek leaf, chopped coriander, dried coconut slices and sprinkle some passion fruit powder over just before serving.

-TIP: Dip the ribs in cornflour and deep fry for an added twist.
+Dip the ribs in cornflour and deep fry for an added twist.